papucho/frontStack/README.md

-# Football (soccer) match manager

-A few years ago, I had to manage a football tournment and we used a lot of paper.
-This atempts to solve that.

-## Features (for the manager point-of-view)

-- add teams
-- add player info
-- add mathes
-- within a match:
+# frontStack

+A list of gulp tasks to help with the front-end development.

+Current stack:
-	- add goals
+  - Jade
-  - make player's substitution
+  - Sass
-  - add cards
+  - Karma w/jasmine
-- tournment goal's list
-- tournment card's list